 Following my injury I did electrical stimulation treatments to relax the tight muscles, ice therapy, NSAIDs for inflammation, cortisol shots to help the pain, took time off from working out and playing sports…and none of it worked.
 Looking back, it’s no wonder none of it worked.
 Every one of those methods of treatment were addressing superficial issues.
 I then went on to foam rolling, lacrosse ball therapy, stretching, and yoga.
 Again little to no success.
 Although getting a bit closer to the root cause, these methods still looked to manage the symptoms.
 It wasn’t until I learned about correct movement of the human body and ideal stabilization and support that I was able to rid myself the pain and keep it away for good.
 Two key factors in my healing process were first, Becoming A Supple Leopard by Kelly Starrett and second, Dynamic Neuromuscular Stabilization (DNS).
 Becoming A Supple Leopard was my first exposure to how the body should move correctly.
 Specific rehab and mobility drills with instruction of how to perform, what to feel, and signs of doing it incorrectly really sped up my recovery process.
 I also incorporated superficial methods such as lacrosse ball and foam rolling, but noticed the tightness didn’t return like it use to because I had now begun to move correctly and had fewer symptoms as a results.
 Then, a couple years later, I was exposed to DNS.
 DNS got to the core of every issue and gave me a more detailed perspective on correctly breathing, stabilization and joint centration.
 The two combined proved to be a powerful rehab program, one that covered all aspects.

-So what should you to avoid future back problems and to manage or fix current issues you may be having.
-Before beginning any strenuous program, whether it’s strength and conditioning or a rehabilitation program, you must firs master the fundamentals and basics.
+So what should you to avoid future back problems and to manage or fix current issues you may be having?
+Before beginning any strenuous program, whether it’s strength and conditioning or a rehabilitation program, you must first master the fundamentals and basics.
 This means start with learning how to breath into your diaphragm.
 Only when breathing is done correctly can you have ideal support throughout your body.
-Once breathing is mastered, performing movements correctly is the next step.
+Once breathing is sufficient, performing movements correctly is the next step.
 If you do something incorrectly, it will do more harm than good.
 If you do it correctly, the results and therapeutic benefits will occur.
 You may need to eliminate certain movements (such as a deadlift or barbell back squat) initially, but this should only take place when you are trying to eliminate the pain from the initial injury.
 You health and progress will be determined by the number of correct movements you can perform.
-This means you should be including rotation, anti-rotation, axial loading, supine, ipslilateral, contralateral, and any and every movement to devlope efficient pain free movement in all planes.
-My personal favorite exercises (once I had gotten over the initial pain management period) are the McKenzie Press, anti-rotation cable pulley, back extensions, and any exercise that causes excess stress on the body without excessive axial loading (sled pushes, etc).
+This means you should be including rotation, anti-rotation, axial loading, supine, ipslilateral, contralateral, and any and every movement to develop efficient pain free movement in all planes.
+My personal favorite exercises (once I had gotten over the initial pain management period) are the modified McKenzie Press, anti-rotation cable pulley, modified back extensions, and any exercise that causes excess stress on the body without excessive axial loading (sled pushes, etc).